TheArturthur/CoppermindScraper/Cosmere/Avatar.md

 Shards can also create **avatars**, personas that can act independently of them.
 Avatars can be of any gender, race, and species, regardless of the original Vessel creating them, and can be formed at a considerable distance from the main body of the Shard, with many different avatars able to exist on a single planet.
 Though a Shard can create them directly, avatars can also form without a conscious decision on the Shard's part, though the Shard is still aware of what is happening.
 When created directly, however, they can be instilled with specific traits.
 Some avatars are self-aware, while others are not, although the parent Shard will always be aware.
 Though some would call these avatars Splinters, it is not clear whether they truly fit the definition.
+An Avatar can be a form of self-aware power split off from the Shard, or can be a person heavily Invested and chosen to act as an emissary of their will.
+Different Vessels have different views on turning people into their avatars, with ones such as Bavadin creating many all across the cosmere, while at the same time having ones like Rayse see the Investment of people into avatars to be beneath him.
 Avatars are, in a way, considered to be Shards in their own right.
 Known ones include [[Patji (being)\|Patji]] and the [[Sand Lord\|Sand Lord]], both of [[Autonomy\|Autonomy]].
 It is difficult but possible for someone to become a Vessel of an avatar.

 #### Magic Generation